-Over her career with the Red Sox, Ferreira's work has been focused on overseeing the baseball operations budgets and the club’s major and minor league operations.
-She actively oversees the daily operations for the team’s major league clubhouse, as well as the daily operations for the organization’s six minor league affiliates, handling issues for all minor league players and staff such as contract tenders, player transactions, payroll, and insurance.
-In addition, she heads the club's player immigration program and was instrumental in establishing the Boston Red Sox Rookie Development program, which began in 2004.
+In her current role, Ferreira reports directly to Chief Baseball Officer Chaim Bloom and assists in all areas of baseball operations.
+Over her career with the Red Sox, her work has been focused on overseeing the baseball operations budgets and the club’s major and minor league operations, as well as the daily operations for the team’s major league clubhouse and travel.
+In addition, she heads the club’s player immigration program and was instrumental in establishing the Boston Red Sox Rookie Development program, which began in 2004.
+In her prior roles, Ferreira also oversaw the daily operations for the organization’s six minor league affiliates, handling issues for all minor league players and staff such as contract tenders, player transactions, payroll, and insurance.

-Over a two-year span from 2017-18, Ferreira worked as the Red Sox' Vice President, Major and Minor League Operations.
-Prior to that post, she served as the Red Sox’ Vice President, Baseball Administration from 2015-16, Senior Director, Minor League Operations from 2011-14, as Director, Minor League Operations from 2008-11, and as Director, Minor League Administration from 2002-07.
+Prior to her most recent promotion, Ferreira served as Senior Vice President, Major and Minor League Operations during the 2019 season and as Vice President, Major and Minor League Operations over a two-year span from 2017-18.
+She also served as the Red Sox’ Vice President, Baseball Administration from 2015-16; Senior Director, Minor League Operations from 2011-14; Director, Minor League Operations from 2008-11; and as Director, Minor League Administration from 2002-07.

 Ferreira is a 1992 graduate of the University of Rhode Island with a B.A in Communications.
-She and her husband, Erik Stamps, reside in Somerville, MA with their 11-year-old daughter, Gabriella.
+She and her husband, Erik Stamps, reside in Stoneham, MA with their 12-year-old daughter, Gabriella.